 Who Was Camille Pissarro?

-Camille Pissarro was born on July 10, 1830, on the island of St. Thomas.
-Relocating to Paris as a young man, Pissarro began experimenting with art, eventually helping to shape the Impressionist movement with friends including Claude Monet and Edgar Degas.
+As a young man, Camille Pissarro began experimenting with art, eventually helping to shape the Impressionist movement with friends including Claude Monet and Edgar Degas.
 Pissarro was also active in Post-Impressionist circles, continuing to paint until his death in Paris on November 13, 1903.